rethinkdb/rethinkdb-rs/2-query-language/changefeeds/ruby.md

 language: Ruby
 ---

+**Changefeeds** lie at the heart of RethinkDB's real-time functionality.
+They allow clients to receive changes on a table, a single document, or even the results from a specific query as they happen.

+{% toctag %}

 <img alt="Data Modeling Illustration" class="api_command_illustration"
     src="/assets/images/docs/api_illustrations/change-feeds.png" />

-**Changefeeds** lie at the heart of RethinkDB's real-time functionality.
-They allow clients to receive changes on a table, a single document, or even the results from a specific query as they happen.

 # Basic usage #